Ermelo, South Africa: Transportation

 It is also a railway junction between Mpumalanga and KwaZulu-Natal.
 The rail junction connects to Machadodorp which is on the Pretoria and Maputo railway line.
 The town also lies on the railway line that connects the coalfields with the Port of Richards Bay on the Indian Ocean.
 Coal trains shipping to the coast from the mines change electric locomotives here, as power converts from Direct current to Alternating current - a legacy of the British and Afrikaner histories of the area.

 Roads

-Ermelo is the crossroads of three national highways, N2, N11 and the N17, only Pretoria and Johannesburg are crossed by more.
-The N2 freeway connects Ermelo south east to Piet Retief 105 km away and eventually Richards Bay 417 km from the town.
-The N11 South connects the town to Newcastle, 152 km to the south and Ladysmith 250 km away and the N3 to Durban.
-The N11 north connects it to Middelburg, 108 km away and the N4 freeway west to Pretoria.
-The N17 West connects the town to the southern suburbs of Johannesburg and N17 east to eSwatini.
+Ermelo is the crossroads of three national highways, namely the N2, N11 and N17.
+The N2 connects south-east to Piet Retief (105 km away) and eventually Richards Bay (417 km away).
+The N11 connects south to the towns to Newcastle (152 km away) and Ladysmith (250 km away) and the N3 to Durban.
+The N11 also connects north to Middelburg (108 km away).
+The N17 connects west to Johannesburg and east to eSwatini.